The State of Real Estate: Local Pros Weigh in on Current Conditions

 What are some of the home trends in our area?
 “New” sells before “existing” if not decided by location.
 Kitchens and bathrooms are the place that dollars spent convert into value for the buyers.
 Granite countertops and stainless steel appliances are expected in the price range over $200,000.
 Garages are also an important issue with those relocating to our area.
 It’s very unusual to find a home with a garage for under $250,000, but is expected by those buyers in all price ranges.

 Also, most buyers in today’s market do not want fixer-uppers—they just want to move in without having to replace, repair or renovate.
-If you want to make money from your property, you’re going to need a heavy refurbishment mortgage.
+Younger buyers have much higher expectations than in the past as well.

 Karen W. Hall,